bludit/documentation-english/pages/api/delete-a-page/index.md

 <h2 id="curl-example">CURL command example</h2>
-The follow curl example shows how to delete a page with the key `my-dog`.
+The following curl example shows how to delete a page with the key `my-dog`.

 ```
 $ curl  -X DELETE \